 Intranet Statistics for Writers

 Immediate feedback of the readers on which topics and formats are in great demand is as important as good contents and images.
 Surely, comments and valuations help, but the mere fact whether or not an employee has opened a news article allows conclusions.
-Writers should, therefore, have an easy access to these user statistics in an intranet CMS.
+Writers should, therefore, have an easy way to measure internal communications.

 True Multilingual Functionality for Multi-Language Support